John Stegner

 John R. Stegner (born November 8, 1953) is an American attorney and a former justice of the Idaho Supreme Court, retiring after five years in 2023.
 He was previously a state district court judge for over two decades.

 Early life and education

 Born and raised in Grangeville, Idaho, Stegner is the youngest of four sons of Charles and June Stegner.
 He earned his Bachelor of Arts degree in 1977 from Whitman College and his Juris Doctor from the University of Idaho College of Law in 1982.

 Career

 Stegner was in private practice in Lewiston for twelve years with Clements, Brown & McNichols.
-He clerked for the late U.S. District Judge Harold Ryan for two years and worked for the family business, Stegner Grain & Seed Co.
+He clerked for the late U.S. District Judge Harold L. Ryan for two years and worked for the family business, Stegner Grain & Seed Co.

 State judicial service

 Stegner was previously a judge of the state's second judicial district, based in Moscow.
-Appointed by Governor Phil Batt in November 1996, he served on the court from 1997 to 2018.
+Appointed by Phil Batt to succeed John Judge in November 1996, he served on the court from 1997 to 2018.